10 Stunning Shrubs For Pots & Small Gardens

 - This shade-loving shrub sits well under tree canopies with dappled sunlight.

-Weigelas are versatile shrubs that can be grown in borders and containers.
+Weigelas are versatile shrubs that I’ve grown in borders and containers.

 Some varieties are upright, but most are spreading, and recently breeders have introduced dwarf varieties up to 1.25m.